-I can’t keep going without a dream
+I can’t live without a dream

-One thing I’m always mindful of is balancing my dreams with supply and demand.
-Dreams alone won’t keep your business afloat, but if you get caught up in supply and demand you will end up creating only products that sell.
+One thing I’m always mindful of is to balance my dreams with supply and demand.
+Dreams alone won’t keep your business up and running.
+But if you get caught up in supply and demand, you will end up only creating products that sell.
 That’s not healthy for your heart and mind.
-I say this because I’m someone who can’t keep moving forward without dreams.
+And this is coming from someone who can’t go on without dreams.
 I’ve been obsessed with becoming No.1 in the world ever since I was in my teens, after all.”

 Wanting to create a peaceful world